Hovenden House, Barn and Abolition Hall: Preservation Advocacy

-In Spring 2016, the Preservation Alliance for Greater Philadelphia placed Abolition Hall/Barn and Hovenden House on its list of "Places to Save", a public registry that "focuses attention and energy towards special places at risk of being lost."
+In Spring 2016, the Preservation Alliance for Greater Philadelphia placed Hovenden House, the Maulsby Barn, and Abolition Hall on its list of "Places to Save", a public registry that "focuses attention and energy towards special places at risk of being lost."

 In September 2016, the Pennsylvania Historical and Museum Commission issued a letter to Plymouth and Whitemarsh Townships clarifying and reiterating the significance of the Maulsby/Corson/Hovenden homestead.
 Noting the "inter-related complex of buildings", the letter went on to state that their 1971 nomination to the National Register of Historic Places "reinforces the important role that these buildings played within the context of the village, as well as their individual historical and architectural significance."

 In February 2017, Preservation Pennsylvania (PPA) added the property to its 2017 Pennsylvania At Risk List.
 The organization also agreed to serve as the fiscal agent for Friends of Abolition Hall and raise funds to support the zoning challenge and protect the legacy of the homestead.

 The grassroots battle to save the legacy of the Corson homestead continued as the Friends of Abolition Hall challenged the developer's application for conditional use approval.
 The application was under consideration by the Whitemarsh Township Board of Supervisors, with a Public Hearing that opened on March 22, 2018.
 Thereafter, the hearing was continued on six more occasions, with closing arguments scheduled for September 13, 2018.
 The Friends of Abolition Hall organization was granted standing in the matter, as were a small number of nearby neighbors.
 Objections to the proposed townhouse plan were based on the assertion that it failed to meet the requirements of the Zoning Code, which was a prerequisite to conditional use approval.

 In July 2020, the developer withdrew its subdivision and development plan for the property (along with an adjacent parcel, consisting of just over two acres).
 The Corson heirs thereafter entered into an agreement of sale with a private investor, but he subsequently withdrew his offer.
 In November 2022, after months of negotiations, Whitemarsh Township and the Whitemarsh Art Center jointly purchased the historic Corson Homestead (10.45 acres, including buildings).

 The purchase was made possible by a combination of private and public funds--$1.95 million in Whitemarsh Township Open Space funds and a $2 million gift from the Karabots Family Foundation.
 Both the Township and the art center promised to engage the public in planning for the preservation and reuse of the property.
 As of June 2023, no such efforts had been announced.
 The land is accessible to the public, however the buildings remain closed.
 Whitemarsh Art Center plans to relocate from another township-owned building into Hovenden House; the future use of the Stone Barn and Abolition Hall remain unresolved.